CAS: 9001-63-2 | EC No.: 3.2. 1.17

 A 1-4-Beta-N-Acetylmuramidase comprising 129 amino acids, Lysozyme is a small enzyme that potently cuts Gram-positive bacteria's exposed outer protective peptidoglycan coating.
 This irreversibly ruptures bacterial cell walls by increasing their susceptibility to osmotic shock and mechanical stress.
 Nature has found a use for this property in fluids ranging from blood, sweat, and tears to mothers’ milk and egg whites.
 This abundance in hen’s egg-white was first identified in 1922, and it remains one of the most Lysozyme-rich sources known to man.

-At Bioseutica®, we have been extracting nature’s best from eggs, including Lysozyme, since the 1950s, perfecting our patented processes to deliver the highest purity standards without using solvents.
-We are the global leader and the only Lysozyme producer certified to be free of the avian flu virus by the Pasteur Texcell Institute.
+At Bioseutica®, we have been extracting nature’s best from eggs, including Lysozyme, since the 1950s.
+We have perfected our patented processes to deliver the highest purity standards without using solvents.
+We are the global leader and the only Lysozyme producer certified by the Pasteur Texcell Institute to avoid the avian flu virus.

 Once extracted, our food-grade Lysozyme Hydrochloride is a non-toxic, microcrystalline, odorless powder with a subtly sweet taste.
 Available from free-range sources upon request, the remaining egg white goes on to be used to produce ice creams, cakes, and other foods.